leo91000/graphile_worker_rs/docs/src/guides/local-queue.md

 by the worker's normal shutdown behavior; the local queue release path is for jobs that were fetched into the local cache but not yet claimed by a handler.

+Claims being returned are kept separately from jobs available to handlers.
+If return retries fail or the return future is cancelled, a subsequent return or awaited release retries those pending claims.
+This avoids losing their IDs or running a job whose database return may already have committed.

 Choose `ttl` based on how much work you are comfortable locking inside one process if handlers are slower than the local batch drain rate.